johnridesabike/bikewalklife/posts/2021/01/choice-freedom-and-the-path-to-biking-and-walking.md

 - Jeff Speck
 - mobility
 - originals
+excerpt: >
+  To drive a car is to be free, at least so-says our culture.
+I don’t need a citation for that.
+You can see it for yourself in every car commercial or by querying any member of the public.
+But it’s also an illusion.

 ---
 To drive a car is to be free, at least so-says our culture.
 I don’t need a citation for that.
 You can see it for yourself in every car commercial or by querying any member of the public.
 But it’s also an illusion.